Mortafix/streamlit-mongo/README.md

 1. **Connection Demonstration**: Shows how the connection to MongoDB has been implemented, demonstrating how data can be retrieved and manipulated.

-2. **MongoDB Configuration**: Demonstrates how to configure the MongoDB connection, explaining how to set it up via the `secrets.toml` file or directly through the `st.experimental_connection` call.
+2. **MongoDB Configuration**: Demonstrates how to configure the MongoDB connection, explaining how to set it up via the `secrets.toml` file or directly through the `st.connection` call.

 3. **StreamY**: A prototype for a simple text-based social network, where users can post texts on a wall.
 This showcases the MongoDB connection's use in a practical application, as it's used to store and retrieve posts.